Cheer up, Ferret Boy!

 - Kero-chan in Cardcaptor Sakura.

 - Yuuno, from Magical Girl Lyrical Nanoha is another actual ferret.
 He's an exception to the character type, though—he's a bookish, shy mage that gets nervous and blushes around Nanoha.
-This is mostly because Yuuno is not actually a ferret, but a human who poses as such.
+This is mostly because Yuuno is not actually a ferret, but a 9-or-10-year-old human boy who transforms into such; when this is finally revealed, Nanoha reacts predictably.

 - Hippo the penguin in Mermaid Melody Pichi Pichi Pitch.